prathimacode-hub/Awesome_Python_Scripts/ImageProcessingScripts/Image Lane Detector/README.md

 - At last drawing the line and showing the output as Detected_Lane.jpg file.

 ## Setup instructions

 First install the above mentioned library, If you want to detect lane on your given input just changge the path in cv2.imread function and set your path and run the file.

+## Compilation Steps:
+   - Install CV2, Matplotlib and Numpy library in your system. (syntax : pip install library_name)
+   - Clone the project on local system.
+   - Execute/Run .py file and get the output.

 ## Output
 - Input Image